bwittmann/NavPy/README.md

 </table>

 In a real world scenario it is not enough to make decisions based on a static global costmap, since dynamic changes in the surrounding might lead to significant changes in the global costmap.
 If these changes are not recognised by the system, the accuracy of the loclization will be drastically reduced.
 Therefore, obstacles that are not taken into account by the current version of the global costmap have to be recognized and added in order to allow a smooth and stable navigation of the mobile robot.
 The local costmap serves this purpose by considering the current laserscan range measurements.
-The figure bellow depicts the local costmap and a obstacle that is currently not part of the global costmap.
+The figure bellow depicts the local costmap and an obstacle that is currently not part of the global costmap.

 <table style="margin-left: auto; margin-right: auto; table-layout: fixed; width: 100%">
   <tr>